bitzaldot/bitzal-sdk-docs/tutorial/step-1/README.md

 # Step 1

-In this step we will build a very very simple currency pallet, that can mint and trasnfer tokens.
+In this step we will build a very very simple currency barrel, that can mint and trasnfer tokens.

 - [Step 1](#step-1)
 	- [State Transition, Background Knowledge](#state-transition-background-knowledge)